Storyyeller/Krakatau/README.md

     krak2 asm --out temp Krakatau/tests/assembler/good/strictfp.j

-    krak2 asm --out alltests.jar -r Krakatau/tests/decompiler/source/

 You can either assemble an individual `.j` file or an entire jar file.
 If the input filename ends in `.jar` or `.zip`, it will be treated as a zip archive and every `.j` file inside will be assembled.

 The `--out` option controls the output location.
-If it ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
-If it ends with `.j` or `.class`, output will be written to that file.
-Otherwise, it will be treated as a directory name and the output will be placed in individual files under that directory.
+If the `--out` value is a directory the output will be placed in individual files under that directory.
+Otherwise, if the `--out` value ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
+If the `--out` value ends with `.class`, the single output classfile will be written to that file (if the input has multiple classes, it will error out in this case.)

 ## Decompilation